Email: ananyabh@stanford.edu

 Hi!

-I am Ananya Bhattacharjee, a Ph.D. candidate in Computer Science at the University of Toronto.
+I am Ananya Bhattacharjee, a Postdoctoral Fellow at the King Center on Global Development at Stanford University, where I work with Professors Emma Brunskill and Diyi Yang.
+I completed my PhD in Computer Science at the University of Toronto.
 I study, design, and build interactive, AI-driven interventions that can dynamically adapt to the individual and social contexts of users.
-These interventions broadly aim to promote psychosocial wellbeing—the overall state of an individual’s mental, emotional, and social health.
+These interventions broadly aim to promote psychosocial wellbeing.
 Drawing on insights from surveys, interviews, and field experiments, I design interventions that employ generative AI and reinforcement learning to adaptively support users' evolving needs and contexts.
-The interventions I deploy can take many forms, including web platforms that simulate peer support, mobile applications that promote reflection or assist in managing stress, and text messaging programs that alleviate symptoms of depression and anxiety.
+The interventions I deploy can take many forms, including web platforms that simulate peer support and provide generative, multimodal experiences, mobile applications that promote reflection or assist in managing stress, and text messaging programs that alleviate symptoms of depression and anxiety.

 Highlights & Impact: